veit/jupyter-tutorial/docs/sphinx/nbsphinx.rst

 ============

 :doc:`nbsphinx <nbsphinx:index>` is a :doc:`Sphinx <sphinx:index>` extension
-that provides a parser for ``*.ipynb`` files: Jupyter Notebook code cells are displayed in both HTML and LaTeX output.
+that provides a parser for :file:`*.ipynb` files: Jupyter Notebook code cells are displayed in both HTML and LaTeX output.
 Notebooks with no output cells saved are automatically created during the Sphinx build process.

 Installation
 ------------